-- The inclusion of all components, and the disclosure of all joint ventures and other related organizations; - The proper classification of funds, net position and fund balances; - The proper approval of reserves of fund equity; - Compliance with laws, regulations, and provisions of contracts and grant agreements, including budget laws or ordinances; compliance with any tax or debt limits, and any debt covenants; - Representations relative to required supplementary information; - The identification of all federal assistance programs, and compliance with grant requirements. - Events occurring subsequent to the fiscal year end requiring adjustment to or disclosure in the financial statements.
+- The inclusion of all components, and the disclosure of all joint ventures and other related organizations; - The proper classification of funds, net position and fund balances; - The proper approval of reserves of fund equity; - Compliance with laws, regulations, and provisions of contracts and grant agreements, including budget laws or ordinances; compliance with any tax or debt limits, and any debt covenants; - Representations relative to required supplementary information; - The identification of all federal assistance programs, and compliance with grant requirements. - Events occurring subsequent to the fiscal year end requiring adjustment to or disclosure in the financial statements or Schedule of Expenditures of Federal Awards.